sir-ragna/popularity-contest/readme.md

 If one wanted to learn x86-64, maybe it is reasonable to look into which instructions are the most used.

-Which lead me to the questions.
-Which instructions is the most popular?
+Which lead me to the question, which instruction is the most popular?
-How about a top 5?
+How about the top 5?
 What if I could count them all?

 Why does x86 have so many variations in jump instructions?